thunderain-project/thunderain/README.md

 ---

 The Thunderain example provides two RTAP applications (i.e., **clickstream** and **weblog**), as defined in `conf/properties.xml`.
 They have been tested at our internal Spark/Shark deployment (which are available at <https://github.com/thunderain-project/spark> and <https://github.com/thunderain-project/shark>).
-To run the applications, one need to
+To run the applications, one needs to

  * Build the project by `sbt package`
  * Configure related properties (e.g., log4j, Spark fairScheduler, etc.) in the `conf/` directory